BCFNMCSimulation/self_assembly_simulation/README.md

 ## What is ideal gas

-Essentally you want to randomly generate many (x, y, z) coordinates.
+Essentally you want to generate a lattice (many ordered xyz coordinates), and randomly move them.
 Being "ideal" means gas molecules **would not** interact with each other and they can overlap.

 ## Random Movements